EASME

 Grant in 2016

-GoOpti is a Slovenian transport-as-a-service company specializing in low-cost, shared shuttle services between small cities and airports across Europe.
-It operates in five countries, connecting passengers with similar travel itineraries in the same vehicle, making it an affordable and convenient option.
-Known for its door-to-door transfers, GoOpti has transported over 700,000 passengers to date and plans further international expansion.
+GoOpti is a Slovenian transport company specializing in low-cost, shared shuttle services between cities and airports in Slovenia, Italy, Austria, Croatia, and Germany.
+It matches passengers with similar travel plans, providing affordable, door-to-door transfers.
+Since its inception, GoOpti has transported over 700,000 passengers and plans to expand internationally.

 Leitner Technologies s.r.o